Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 ### Query the database

-A Cosmos DB SQL API database supports querying the items in a container with [Container.query_items][ref_container_query_items] using SQL-like syntax.
+A Cosmos DB SQL API database supports querying the items in a container with [ContainerProxy.query_items][ref_container_query_items] using SQL-like syntax.

 This example queries a container for items with a specific `id`: